 Although the targets and routes of the exercise were known, more than half the bombers managed to get through to their targets.
 This led to the Air Ministry looking at the idea of radio “death rays” which would eliminate or disable pilots and their aircraft.
 The Scots physicist Robert Watson-Watt, supervisor of a national radio research laboratory and descendant of James Watt, inventor of the first practical steam engine, was contacted and asked for his views.

 Watson-Watt dismissed the idea of death rays but said that radio beams could be bounced off enemy aircraft to detect them.
-He then drew up a memo outlining his ideas and although it was met with enthusiasm, proof that the system could work was demanded.
+He asked his assistant, Arnold “Skip” Wilkins, to undertake some calculations (re-created here by Brian Austin of Liverpool University) Wilkins Calculations.
+He then drew up a memo and covering letter outlining his ideas Watson-Watt letter and although it was met with enthusiasm, proof that the system could work was demanded.

 On 26 February 1935, Watson-Watt and Arnold Wilkins successfully demonstrated their system using a BBC transmitter which managed to pick up a bomber being used as a test target.